Historic challenge, trustworthy leadership

 Agenda

 Smart energy means reliability, redundancy, interoperability, and greater use of sustainable, low-carbon energy resources.
 We need to adapt our energy systems to encourage and align with sustainable sources in Alabama and beyond.
 One vital concern: We need to ensure an up-to-date electrical grid in step with national grid improvements.
+Target policies:

 The people of Alabama deserve open, transparent PSC processes and decision-making.
 Open government ensures accountability, both by the PSC and its regulated utilities.
 But beyond that, truly open government invites collaborative problem-solving.
 It builds public understanding, confidence, and support when change is necessary.
 Above all else, John pledges to insist on PSC openness to the full extent permitted by law.
+Target policies:

 John is a veteran school administrator skilled in tackling and solving public sector problems at the state and local levels.
 Before his education career, John reported and edited for daily and weekly newspapers.
 In both careers, he pursued existing and in-person research to make fact-driven decisions.
 He prizes stakeholder collaboration, especially in strategic planning.
 Before and after retirement, John's community involvements speak to his love of Alabama and his belief that good citizenship requires service to the common good.